sagemath/trac_to_gh/Issue 1195.md

 # Issue 1195: The "len" function for lists and sequences

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1195

 Original creator: ljpk